 Dress up for a night on the town

-Busy parents and couples in a LTR: when’s the last time you got fancy and went out for a night on the town?
+Busy parents and couples in an LTR: when’s the last time you got fancy and went out for a night on the town?
 Hire a sitter or have the grandparents watch the kids and spend some time out of the house treating yourselves.
 Feel extra special by dressing to the nines in a suit, tux, dress, or jumpsuit.
 You don’t have to splurge on the fanciest restaurant downtown (unless you want to).
 Do something you know you’ll enjoy, like dancing, going on a food or dessert tour, brewery-hopping, or listening to live music.

-It’s okay if this isn’t your ideal date night scenario, but every once in a while, it’s good to shake up your routine and try something new.
+It’s okay if this isn’t your ideal date night scenario, but every once in awhile, it’s good to shake up your routine and try something new.
 And if you both didn’t have a great time like you expected, at least now you know, and you can try a different activity next time!

 Stay in and cook a meal together